 It can have meat or be a vegetarian dish.
 Really, this soup can be made however you prefer.
 Ingredients you’re likely to find in most recipes include: carrots, celery, diced tomatoes, broth, and pasta (or rice).

-I like to make my old fashioned minestrone soup with ground Italian sausage.
+I like to make this Olive Garden soup recipe with ground Italian sausage.
 Other protein options include:

 - Ground chicken, turkey, or beef.
 Remember to cook the meat all the way through and set aside before adding back to soup at the end.